Random matrices: General properties

-The sum now includes all graphs, connected and disconnected.
-By standard graph combinatorics arguments, the sum over connected graphs would yield the logarithm of the formal matrix integral.
-Formal matrix integrals provide efficient methods for computing generating series of graphs, and algebraically encoding the combinatorial relationships among graphs.
-For instance, Tutte's recursion relations on the number of edges in the graphs correspond to loop equations in the formal matrix models.
+\end{theorem} Formal matrix integrals provide efficient methods for computing generating series of graphs, and algebraically encoding the combinatorial relationships among graphs.
+For instance, Tutte's recursion relations on the number of edges in the graphs correspond to loop equations in the formal matrix models \cite{EynBook}.
 Deriving loop equations by integrating by parts in the formal integral is easier than finding bijections among sets of graphs.
-(See Chapter \ref{chap:LoopEq}.)
+(See \autoref{chap:LoopEq}.)